 Our management is responsible for defining the various risks facing us, formulating risk management policies and procedures, and managing our risk exposures on a day-to-day basis.
 The board of directors' responsibility is to monitor our risk management processes by informing itself concerning our material risks and evaluating whether management has reasonable controls in place to address the material risks; the board is not responsible, however, for defining or managing our various risks.
-The audit committee of the board of directors is primarily responsible for monitoring management's responsibility in the area of financial risk oversight and the board of directors primarily responsible for monitoring management's responsibility in our other areas of risk management.
-Accordingly, management regularly reported to the audit committee and the board of directors on risk management during 2012.
+The audit committee of the board of directors is primarily responsible for monitoring management's responsibility in the area of financial risk oversight and the board of directors primarily responsible for monitoring management during 2012.
 The audit committee, in turn, reports on the matters discussed at the committee level to the full board.
-The audit committee and the full board focus on the material risks facing us, including financial, operational, market, credit, liquidity, legal and regulatory risks, to assess whether management has reasonable controls in place to address these risks.
-In addition, the compensation committee is charged with reviewing and discussing with management whether our compensation arrangements are consistent with effective controls and sound risk management.
+The audit committee and the full board focus on the material risks facing us, including financial, operational, market, credit, liquidity, legal and regulatory risks, to assess whether management has reasonable controls in place to address mether management whether our compensation arrangements are consistent with effective controls and sound risk management.
 The board of directors believes this division of responsibilities provides an effective and efficient approach for addressing risk management.